happyPydog/SearchGinius/README.md

-# SCOPE
+# SCOPE Out Your Code
-Search code parrot engine(SCOPE), a revolutionize local searches by LLMs.
+The Search Code Parrot Engine (SCOPE) revolutionizes local code searches using Language Learning Models (LLMs).
+It is designed to enhance productivity and minimize the time spent navigating unfamiliar codebases, empowering you to swiftly find the source code you need.